gooddata/gooddata-dashboard-plugins/polar_area_chart_plugin/README.md

 7. Update plugin parameters on a dashboard: `npm run update-plugin-params -- <plugin-object-id>`

     This command is useful if you want to change or add the parameters in the already linked plugin.
 The tool will open an editor for you to enter the new parameters.

+8. Remove plugin parameters on a dashboard: `npm run remove-plugin-params -- <plugin-object-id>`

+    This command is useful if you want to remove the parameters in the already linked plugin.

 ## Authentication & secrets